Reduction in Force Regulation 624

 Reduction in Force (RIF) Procedures

 I. Possible Alternatives to RIF.
-While UNCSA may separate an employee as necessary pursuant to the RIF policy, UNCSA will explore alternatives before actually laying-off employees.
+While UNCSA may separate an employee as necessary pursuant to the RIF regulation, UNCSA will explore alternatives before actually laying-off employees.
 These alternatives include, but are not limited to:

 A. Relinquishing Vacant Positions;